ortk95/planetmapper/docs/common_issues.rst

 *************************

 .. note::
-    If you find any bugs/errors that you cannot solve, please `open an issue at on GitHub <https://github.com/ortk95/planetmapper/issues/new>`__
+    If you find any bugs/errors that you cannot solve, please `open an issue on GitHub <https://github.com/ortk95/planetmapper/issues/new>`__

 General solutions